Exact finite-dimensional description for networks of globally coupled spiking neurons: Globally coupled spiking neurons

-with the same resetting as above.
-We now assume that the quantities $\eta_k$ (which are similar to natural frequencies in the Kuramoto model) are drawn from a Cauchy-Lorentz distribution $f(\eta)$ with zero mean and unit half-width,
+where the parameter $c\in[0,1]$ weights the relative contributions from deterministic heterogeneity and independent noise; one retrieves Eq.~\eqref{eq:thcn} by setting $c=1$.
+We draw the quantities $\eta_k$ (which are similar to natural frequencies in the Kuramoto model) from a Cauchy-Lorentz distribution $f(\eta)$ with zero mean and unit half-width,